-The Administrative Console can perform data source customizations by clicking on Settings > Customize after selecting the data source.
-The Customize command lets you easily customize your data sources without any knowledge of SQL or how your Client control tables work.
-Instead of hand-coding SQL user scripts, you can select options to configure your data sources and map DMSII data to your relational database tables.
+The Administrative Console can perform data source customizations by selecting Settings > Customize from the data sources page.
+The Customize command lets you easily customize data sources without any knowledge of SQL or how your Client control tables work.
+Instead of hand-coding SQL user scripts, select options to configure your data sources and map DMSII data to your relational database tables.
 To use the Customize command with existing Client configurations that employ user scripts, you must first upgrade your Client control tables using the dbscriptfixup utility.
 (See the Databridge Installation Guide.)

 To customize a specific data source, you must first navigate to the data sources page for the Client Manager in question by using the provided links (Databridge Servers > Client Managers).
-If you are in the monitor page click on the link for the Client Manager on upper left hand corner of the group of entries for the Client Manager in question.
-Place your mouse over the desired data source name and click on it to select it (the line should turn light blue).
-Click on the Settings > Customize to start the customizer.
+If you are in the monitor page select the link for the Client Manager in the upper left hand corner of the group of entries for the Client Manager in question.
+Place your mouse over the desired data source name and click on it to select it (the row should turn light blue).
+Select Settings > Customize to start the customizations.